louis-hildebrand/COMP250-A3-Tester/README.md

 ## How To Use

-- You may clone this repo to your Intellij or your preferred IDE.
-If you aren't familiar with Git, our amazing TA Sasha made a tutorial https://www.youtube.com/playlist?list=PLFvevpoGcNCvjyTjOfPhzqjgb-L_WdX8r
+- [Recommended] You may clone this repo to your Intellij or your preferred IDE.
+If you aren't familiar with Git, our amazing TA Sasha made a tutorial: https://www.youtube.com/playlist?list=PLFvevpoGcNCvjyTjOfPhzqjgb-L_WdX8r
+- If you're not familiar with git, you can download the files from the main repo page by clicking ↓Code > Download ZIP.
+You must put the source code in the default package with the other assignment files.
-- Worst case scenario, you may also copy paste the code onto a .java file in the default package.
-It's not recommended since you might miss something, but it's quicker than the last method.
+- [Not recommended] Worst case scenario, you may manually copy paste all files in the default package.
 - You may also add new tests and create pull requests.
 - Happy coding and debugging!